-Yesterday in my SAL 12-Step meeting we studied Step 1: We admitted we were powerless over sexaholism–that our lives had become unmanageable.
+Yesterday in my SAL 12-Step meeting we studied Step 1.

-We discussed the pain and fear that we had each experienced as we reached this point in our lives.
+We discussed the pain and fear that we had each experienced as we reached the point of unmanageability in our lives.
 We talked about the loss we felt when we seemed to lose everything we had built our lives on.
 This discussion felt particularly poignant with the backdrop of Maple Mountain, on fire with orange and red trees, in the windows behind us.

 Trees have always been my favorite of all God’s creations.
 I grew up in the midwest, and the thick deciduous forests seemed to create a protective blanket around the comings and goings of my everyday life.
 When I moved to Utah, I appreciated the majesty of the mountains towering around me, but I felt exposed and vulnerable without my familiar security blanket of trees.

 I don’t think it’s coincidence that my deepest rock bottom took place in the fall, eighteen months after we had started working SAL recovery.
 This was Full Disclosure, a full two and a half years after the initial disclosure of an online affair that had shattered my world and sent me frantically searching for help anywhere I could find it.
 Even after years of recovery work, Full Disclosure felt like we were starting over again at Square One.
 Only this time, it felt even more hopeless.
 We had thought we had fixed this problem so many times.
 Was there any hope for real, long-term recovery?
 Would I ever feel happy again?